OUR MISSION: OneVoiceHome provides a safe home for restoration and new beginnings for sexually exploited girls.

 OUR VISION: OneVoiceHome girls choose to transform their lives and reach their full potential.

 Fighting to make a difference, community leaders Peggy Galanos, Kim Stark, Gloria Toti, Laura Pratt, and Terisa Clark founded the nonprofit organization called OneVoiceHome.
 This nonprofit organization is a key piece in a collaborative effort to combat the sex trafficking of our girls in Lubbock and the surrounding areas.

-Our purpose is to provide a safe home for girls primarily 11-17 years old who are victims of sex trafficking.
-OneVoiceHome is designed to be a faith-based, state-licensed, therapeutic home for these victims and will include safe living quarters, an equine facility, and a multipurpose building for educational, medical, and recreational needs.
+Our purpose is to provide a safe home for girls ages 12-23 years old who are survivors of sex trafficking.
+OneVoiceHome is designed to be a faith-based, state-licensed, therapeutic home for these survivors and will include safe living quarters, an equine facility, and a multipurpose building for educational, medical, and recreational needs.
 OneVoiceHome will allow victimized girls to experience a new beginning using an overall holistic approach.

 Please join us in the fight against the sexual exploitation of young girls!
 All donations will provide the necessary resources to meet each girls’ needs and will lay the foundation for her to achieve a positive future.